 Foreign currency risk is the risk that the fair values of future cash flows of a financial instrument will fluctuate because they are denominated in currencies that differ from the respective functional currency.
-The Company's current exposure to foreign exchange risk consists of fluctuations in the Canadian Dollar / U.S. Dollar exchange rate, with expenses at the Toiyabe Property and the Turquoise Canyon Property being paid in U.S. Dollars and the Company's operating and fundraising currency being in Canadian Dollars.
+The Company's current exposure to foreign exchange risk consists of fluctuations in the Canadian Dollar / U.S. Dollar exchange rate, with expenses at the Toiyabe Property being paid in U.S. Dollars and the Company's operating currency being in Canadian Dollars.